Gamma delta T cell: Psoriasis

 Psoriasis is one of the autoimmune diseases in which the γδ T cells together with Th1 and Th17 play an essential role in the disease development.
 In response to IL-23, the adipose gamma T cells will produce IL-17, and this interleukin promotes development and progression of psoriasis.
 Also it has been proven that Vγ9Vδ2 T cells in patients with Psoriasis participate in the development of the disease.
 The number of Vγ9Vδ2 T cells increase in the skin lesions of psoriasis patients but decreased in the blood.
 This finding indicates redistribution of Vγ9Vδ2 T cells from the blood to the skin compartment in psoriasis.
 The psoriasis severity is associated with lower level of γ9Vδ2 T cells in the circulation, therefore a successful anti-psoriatic therapy leads to increase of peripheral Vγ9Vδ2 T cells.
-The major outcome is that the measurement of these cells in blood and skin lesions can be used as a marker in order to follow-up the psoriasis progression.
+The major outcome is that the measurement of these cells in blood and skin lesions can be used as a marker in order to follow up the psoriasis progression.

 Cancer

 Non-MHC restricted recognition of antigens and high cytokine secretion of γδ T cells suggest that these cells can be effective in cancer immunotherapy.
-Trials in numerous cancers (renal carcinoma, leukemia, lung cancer) showed that they are tolerated and safe, but on the other hand, some studies report that γδ T cells cause cancer development for example through production of IL-17 in tumor microenvironment, which promotes angiogenesis and cell growth or because their ability to increase numbers of myeloid derived suppressor cells.
+Trials in numerous cancers (renal carcinoma, leukemia, lung cancer) showed that they are tolerated and safe, but some studies report that γδ T cells cause cancer development for example through production of IL-17 in the tumor microenvironment, which promotes angiogenesis and cell growth or because their ability to increase numbers of myeloid derived suppressor cells.
 Therefore, the effectiveness of immunotherapy based on γδ T cells is limited.
+Their invariant nature implies that immunotherapies that rely on them would not require customization for individual patients.

 γδ T cells can be divided into effector and regulatory cells: